NC State vs. Florida State NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- NC State and its opponents have scored at least 56 points -- this matchup's over/under -- only twice this season.
+- NC State and its opponents have scored at least 56.5 points -- this matchup's point total -- only twice this year.

-- In 50% of Florida State's games this season (4/8), the teams combined to score more than Saturday's over/under of 56.
+- So far this season, 50% of Florida State's games (4/8) have had more combined points than Saturday's total of 56.5.

-- Saturday's total is 5.4 points lower than the two team's combined 61.4 points per game average.

-- These two squads combine to surrender 43.2 points per game, 12.8 fewer than this contest's over/under.
+- The two teams combine to score 61.4 points per game, 4.9 more than the total in this contest.

+- The 43.2 combined points per game that these two squads have allowed this season are 13.3 fewer than the 56.5 total in this contest.

-- Wolf Pack games have an average total of 53.3 points this season, 2.7 fewer than Saturday's over/under.
+- The Wolf Pack and their opponents score an average of 53.3 points per game, 3.2 fewer than Saturday's total.

 NC State Stats and Trends

-- In NC State's eight games this year, it has five wins against the spread.

-- The Wolf Pack have an ATS record of 4-2 in their six games as a favorite of 3 points or more so far this season.
+- The Wolf Pack have been favored by 3 points or more six times this season and are 4-2 ATS in those matchups.

-- NC State's games this year have gone over the total in four out of eight opportunities (50%).
+- NC State has gone over the point total in 50% of its opportunities this year (four times in eight games with a set point total).

-- NC State is 5-2 against the spread and 6-1 overall in games when it puts up more than 26.9 points.
+- NC State is 5-2 against the spread and 6-1 overall in games when it scores more than 26.9 points.

 - The Wolf Pack have turned the ball over six times this season, six fewer than the Seminoles have forced (12).